ome/omero-guide-figure/docs/omero_figure_move.rst

 Setup
 -----

--  Install the scripts ``Figure Images to Dataset`` and
+-  Install the scripts ``Figure Images to Dataset`` and ``Dataset Images To New Figure`` on your OMERO.server.

 Resources
 ---------

--  Sample images from the Image Data Resource (IDR) `idr0021 <https://idr.openmicroscopy.org/search/?query=Name:idr0021>`__.
-   See `idr0021-data-prep.md <https://github.com/ome/training-scripts/blob/master/maintenance/preparation/idr0021-data-prep.md>`__
-   for download and import instructions.

--  DV images from `siRNAi-HeLa <https://downloads.openmicroscopy.org/images/DV/siRNAi-HeLa/>`__.

--  SVS ‘big’ pathology images from `SVS <https://downloads.openmicroscopy.org/images/SVS/>`__.
+-  Any images and Figures created from these images.

 Step-by-Step
 ------------